 - Non-Finance PhD/Masters students: for tasks that require other specific knowledge (e.g., legal research) or do not require field-specific knowledge but intellect (e.g., news searches), or require access to your institution’s data.
 Ask for recommendations, and post vacancies in scholarship networks.
 There you will typically find good students from unprivileged backgrounds, often without external funding or parental funding, who will be more committed and driven to deliver good work.

-- I’ve had bad experiences with Masters students that volunteered or were parent-funded (instead of self- or scholarship funded).
+- Volunteers/parent-funded (instead of self- or scholarship funded).
 Unfortunately many tasks that I outsource are repetitive and intrinsic motivation is mostly not enough to get the work done.
+Make sure that you give volunteers tasks from which they learn and that are intrinsically interesting.

 - Move on if the fit is not good.
 You are wasting your and their time that could be spent with a better supervisor.